Leundo/Leundo/README.md

 > On any given day, something claims our attention.
 Anything at all, inconsequential things.
 A rosebud, a misplaced hat, that sweater we liked as a child, an old Gene Pitney record.
 A parade of trivia with no place to go.
 Things that bump around in our consciousness for two or three days, then go back to wherever they came from to darkness.
 We’re always digging wells in our heads.
 While above the wells, birds flit back and forth.
 >
 > That autumn Sunday evening it was pinball that claimed my attention.

+## Education

+- MSc in Computer Technology, 2025

+  *Nanjing University*

+- BSc in Computer Science and Technology, 2022

+  *Harbin Institute of Technology, Shenzhen*

+## Projects

+- Onsplayer+

+  *An macOS application to run visual novels written with NScripter.*

 ## Contact